Walmart shooting victim’s mom: Gunman threatened daughter

 “The store remains closed while we provide support to our associates and determine next steps.
 An appropriate reopening date has yet to be finalized,” the Bentonville, Arkansas-based retail giant said.

-Thursday’s shooting occurred in Evansville, a city of around 116,000 residents along the Ohio River, about 170 miles (275 kilometers) southwest of Indianapolis.
+Evansville is a city of about 116,000 residents along the Ohio River, some 170 miles (275 kilometers) southwest of Indianapolis.